p00temkin/arctang/README.md

-   --clearfreeze			The new freeze address to be set with RECONFIG action --clearclawback			The new clawback address to be set with RECONFIG action --force_immutable		Force the specified ASA to be fully immutable
+   --clearfreeze			The new freeze address to be set with RECONFIG action --clearclawback			The new clawback address to be set with RECONFIG action --force_immutable		Force the specified ASA to be fully immutable --address				Can be used with LIST action to specify wallet you do not own
    ```

 ### Next steps